ExpTime Tableaux for the Description Logic SHIQ Based on Global State Caching and Integer Linear Feasibility Checking: Preliminaries

 \subsection{An Integer Feasibility Problem for Description Logics}

 For dealing with number restrictions in \SHIQ, we consider the following integer feasibility problem:

 where each $a_{i,j}$ is either 0 or 1, each $x_j$ is a variable standing for a natural number, each $\bowtie_i$ is either $\leq$ or $\geq$, each $b_i$ is a natural number encoded by using no more than $n$ bits (i.e., $b_i \leq 2^n$).
-We call this an $\IFDL{l,m,n}$-problem (a~problem of Integer Feasibility for Description Logics with size specified by $l,m,n$).
-The problem is {\em feasible} if it has a solution, and is {\em infeasible} otherwise.
+We call this an $\IFDL{l,m,n}$-problem (a~problem of Linear Integer Feasibility for Description Logics with size specified by $l,m,n$).
+The problem is {\em feasible} if it has a solution (i.e., values for the variables $x_j$, $1 \leq j \leq l$, that are natural numbers satisfying the constraints), and is {\em infeasible} otherwise.
 By solving an $\IFDL{l,m,n}$-problem we mean checking its feasibility.

+It is known from linear programming that, if the variables $x_j$ are not required to be natural numbers but can be real numbers then the above feasibility problem can be solved in polynomial time in $l$, $m$ and $n$.
+The general integer linear optimization problem is known to be NP-hard.\footnote{\url{http://en.wikipedia.org/wiki/Integer_programming}}

+To solve an integer feasibility problem, we propose to use the decomposition technique and the ``branch and bound'' method~\cite{BranchAndBound}.
+One can first analyze dependencies between the variables and the constraints to decompose the problem into smaller independent subproblems, then solve the subproblems that are trivial, and after that apply the ``branch and bound'' method~\cite{BranchAndBound} to the remaining subproblems.

+The above mentioned approach may not guarantee that a given $\IFDL{l,m,n}$-problem is solved in exponential time in~$n$.
+We give below an estimation of the upper bound for the complexity for some specific cases, using another approach.